iskailer/iskailer.com/index.md

 # WELCOME

-I am a project manager and Co-Founder at GravitWave currently living in Chapecó, Brasil.
+I am a project manager, Co-Founder at GravitWave and Tester, currently living in Chapecó, Brasil.
 My interests range from technology to travel.
 I am also interested in entrepreneurship, web development, and innovation.

-You can click the button above to visit my company website.
+You can use the links bellow to visit my personal social networks.
 If you’d like to get in touch, feel free to say hello through any of the social links below.

 ## SOCIAL NETWORK